mrpatg/af-qa/README.md

   * Android Pixel 2
   * Android G5
   * Android Moto G 2nd Gen
-* Make a note of any issues that you find, and mark them in the pulse comments along with the device/page/element for the develope to reproduce
+* Make a note of any issues that you find, and mark them in the pulse comments along with the device/page/element for the developer to reproduce
 * Browse the Test Content page on each device, and make note of any striking out of place items or odd looking/behaving elements.